 Guests are permitted to stay 1 to 3 nights.
 Each resident will be permitted no more than four signed-in guests per term.

-c) No visitors will be signed in during the 22 hours quiet time during exams.
+c) No visitors will be signed in during the 22 hours quiet time during exams as well as

 d) On nights where there is an organized Student Council event, (floor parties and special events), visitors are allowed as long as proper Visitor forms are filled out and given to Residence Supervisor 24 hours prior to event.